-The NAEI is compiled on an annual basis, each year the latest set of data are added to the inventory and the full time series (1970-2005) is updated to take account of improved data and any advances in the methodology used to estimate the emissions.
-Updating the full time series is an important process as it ensures that the entire dataset uses the methodology that is the most current, and hence considered to give the most accurate results and the most accurate indication of temporal trends.
-The new data are then reported to UN/ECE, UNFCCC and other international fora.
+The NAEI is compiled on an annual basis.
+Each year the full time inventory series is recalculated to take account of improved data inputs and any advances in the methodology.
+Updating the full time series is an important process as it ensures that the entire dataset uses the methodology that is the most current.
+National totals and temporal trends are reported to UN/ECE, UNFCCC and other international fora.